Our Customer Charter sets out the service levels we need to meet in the supply of water, wastewater and trade waste services to our customers.

 - arranging for a special meter reading at a reasonable charge payable by the customer; or

 - where permitted by the Water Act 1989 (Vic) and the Water Industry Standard – Urban Customer Service providing an estimated bill at no cost to the customer.

 4.4 Sending your account

 Gippsland Water will send your account to the postal or electronic address you provide or to your agent or any person authorised to act on your behalf.
 The authorisation must be provided in writing.

-If no address has been specified, Gippsland Water will send your account to the address of the property to which the charges apply or to your last known postal address.
+If no address has been specified, Gippsland Water will send the bill to the physical address of the property where the charges have been incurred, or to the customer’s last known physical or electronic address.